mark-me/discogs_dashboard/thoughts_on_discogs.md

 Use a voronoi treemap using two levels of aggregation, current level and level below for each cluster
 * Current cluster more or less 10, level below more or less 10
+* merge all clusters that have 1 performer
+* Set size to artists in collection per cluster

+# 2021-12-17 - What to do?

+I have to face it: I am seriously stuck...
+Diagnosis: paralysis by too many choices.
+No choices can be made on what to do because I want to have everything...
+I need to check reality, so I set some boundaries by thinking on why I want something new?
+What does this add to what I can't do now?
+I now feel I have to make choices on what it is used on.
+I can make it phone responsive but that seems ridiculous.
+This interface is NOT a music library browser.
+It is not a tool you want to use when you have friends or family over.
+Those are times when you know what you are playing.
+This and app that helps me research my musical universe.
+Let's face it: I'm a music addict, so I constantly need to get a new fix of music or I need to rediscover music that smells like it's still fresh.
+It is a new car or it has a nice new-ish car smell to it.
+This is an app to explore your musical tastes and expand your knowledge of the universes within it.
+This is stuff I don't think I want to do it my phone: exploration needs physical space...
+I explore, so all that is new, I don't have.
+So it makes sense to let YouTube or similar services to play the music.
+Ideally I use it on a device that has Bluetooth.
+That leaves two options: tablets and laptops (and Chrome books).
+All have browsers: so it's a web app.
+You can use a desktop, but the bluetooth option is muddy.....
+But when I sit at my desktop I have decent enough speakers.

+# 2021-12-28

+Chosen approach: create hierarchy from root to leaves and put it in a relationship table (export to JSON) and do a similar exercise from leaves to root.

+Use this D3.js as a starting point for visualization: [https://observablehq.com/@d3/zoomable-treemap]